 Another vital piece of information is the value next to Cycle Count.
 This reading gives off the total number of charge cycles that your iPad has undergone ever since you first started to charge it.
 Apple puts the maximum charge cycles for an iPad at a thousand, so at 477 charge cycles, I’m still in the clear.

-iMazing is a program that resembles iTunes, where you can back up your iPad as well as perform a host of other maintenance tasks.
-And it also lets you determine the battery health of your iPad.
+iMazing resembles iTunes, where you can back up your iPad and perform a host of other maintenance tasks.
+It also lets you determine your iPad’s battery health.
 Thankfully, the free version is more than sufficient for the job at hand.

-After installing iMazing on macOS or Windows, open it and click the Battery icon to the lower-right corner of the iMazing window.
+You’ll need to install iMazing on macOS or Windows.
+After that, open iMazing, connect your iPad to computer, and click the Battery icon to the lower-right corner of the iMazing app window.

-Then, you will be greeted with a pop-up window that includes all the details that you want — Design Max Charge, Effective Max Charge (same as Full Charge Capacity in coconutBattery), Charge Cycles, Temperature, etc.
+Then, a pop-up window will show up and it’ll includes all the details of your iPad’s battery — Design Max Charge, Effective Max Charge (same as Full Charge Capacity in coconutBattery), Charge Cycles, Temperature, etc.

-After that, iMazing will even throw in a ‘Your battery health is good’ notification if there are no immediate concerns with the Effective Max Charge and Charge Cycles readings.
+After that, iMazing will even show the iPad’s battery health status with a ‘Your battery health is good’ notification if there are no immediate concerns with the Effective Max Charge and Charge Cycles readings.